-Breaking down the moments that are most affecting starts pretty early on as the audience is shown the prolonged reveal of three dead bodies with one left in a particularly disturbing state.
+The moments that are most affecting start pretty early on as the audience is shown the prolonged reveal of three dead bodies with one left in a particularly disturbing state.
 There's a respite from the gore and dead bodies while Aster ramps up the tension as the four friends make their way to Sweden and their inevitable fates.
 Once we reach the lush grassland of Hårga, we're introduced to the apparently peaceful and idyllic commune.
 But don't let yourself be lulled into a false sense of security by the idyllic landscape and hippyish inhabitants, as some of the film's more brutal moments are yet to come.

 When it comes to brutal gore, there are three major moments.
-The first of which centers around the euthanasia/suicides of two of Hårga's older residents, and another showcases a mutilated dead body displayed in an explicit fashion.
+The first of which centres around the euthanasia/suicides of two of Hårga's older residents, and another showcases a mutilated dead body displayed in an explicit fashion.
 Then there's the devastating final act that ends with a purifying fire and a death that you'll be thinking of for days.
 Along with those major moments, the film also features the demises of a number of other characters, and although they aren't particularly violent or gory, they're still haunting.

 Is Midsommar worth the horror?